 Call me unromantic, but I’m not a big fan of going out on Valentine’s Day.
-Being one of the most popular days of the year to go out, babysitters can be tough to find and most restaurants are packed!
+Babysitters can be tough to find, and most restaurants are packed since it’s one of the most popular days of the year to go out with your significant other.

-I personally think it is much more relaxing to cook a romantic dinner for two at home and have a date night in after the kids are in bed.
-With some planning and a few special touches, a meal at home can feel as special as a night out.
+Personally, it is much more relaxing to cook a healthy romantic dinner for two at home and have a date night after the kids are in bed.
+With some planning and a few unique touches, a romantic dinner at home can feel as special as a night out.
 And you might even have some money left to spend on gifts!

-(If you’re an introvert like me and are already sold on the idea of date night in, scroll down for my favorite romantic dinner menu and shopping list!)
+If you’re an introvert like me and like the idea of date night in, scroll down for my favorite healthy romantic dinner menu and shopping list!

 Reasons to Make a Romantic Dinner at Home

-I’m the first to say Mom and Dad should come first and make a regular date together a priority.
-I also know that the the idea of cooking and washing dishes when you already do that most nights probably doesn’t sound the most appealing.
+I’m the first to say Mom and Dad should come first and prioritize dating.
+I also know that the idea of cooking and washing dishes after a weeknight dinner when you already do that most days probably doesn’t sound the most appealing.

 My answer is to choose very simple recipes and let the quality of the ingredients speak for themselves.
-We usually opt for a simple steak dinner for the main dish and a bottle of wine.
+We usually opt for a tasty steak dinner for the main dish, a veggie, and a bottle of red wine as our appetizer.

 Staying in can still be special (and completely delicious!) and now actually is my preference for the following reasons: